percona/pmm-doc/docs/faq.md

 It needs roughly 1 GB of storage for each monitored database node with data retention set to one week.

+!!! alert alert-info "Note"
-**NOTE**: By default, retention is set to 30 days for Metrics Monitor and to 8 days for Query Analytics.
+    By default, retention is set to 30 days for Metrics Monitor and to 8 days for Query Analytics.
 Also consider disabling table statistics, which can greatly decrease Prometheus database size.

 Minimum memory is 2 GB for one monitored database node, but it is not linear when you add more nodes.
 For example, data from 20 nodes should be easily handled with 16 GB.